RichardBrowning/CSCI484_algorithm_assignments/TheLastProject/TheLastProject/README.md

 ![output](./images/1.png)

 ## Problem 2
-As cost of a push or a pop cost 1 unit of work.
-- push into queue:
-    - push x onto stack A: 1 unit

-**In total: 1 unit**

-> $n$ represents the number of elements in the stack A
-> the number of elements in stack B is irrelevant

-- pop from queue:
-    - if B is not empty:
-        - pop from stack B: 1 unit

-    - if B is empty:
-        - pop from stack A (n units), push to stack B (n units), until stack A is empty: 2n units
-        - pop from stack B: 1 unit

-**In total: 1 unit if B is not empty, 2n + 1 units if B is not empty**

-1. In case that all enqueue operations are grouped together, the total cost is $n$ units and all the dequeue operations are grouped together, the first dequeue operation costs $n$ units, and the rest of dequeue operations cost 1 unit each, taking place n - 1 times.
-So the total cost is $2n - 1$ units.
+In case that all enqueue operations are grouped together, The dequeue operation costs $2n + 1$ units with $n$ cost on popping A, and $n$ cost pushing into B, finished with B getting popped once, So the total cost is $2n + 1$ units.
-This is a total of $3n - 1$ units of work.

-2. In case that enqueue and dequeue operations are interleaved.
-Each enqueue operation costs 1 unit, and each dequeue operation costs 1 unit if B is not empty, and $2n + 1$ units if B is empty.
-Given that B is always empty (always emptied after each dequeue operation), and that n would be equal to 1.
-So the dequeuing cost of each operation is $3$ units.
-So each enqueue-dequeue pair costs $4$ units.
-So the total cost is $4n$ units.
-This is possibly the worst case.

 ## Problem 3
+explain how a simplistic worst-case analysis would lead to the conclusion that after n operations, O(n^2) units of work would have been done

+In a simplistic worst case, in the worst case scenario, a step would cost $2n+1$ or $2n-1$ (needs to be transfered from A to B to be dequeued).
+So the total cost is $n(2n+1)$ units.
+This result in a total of O(n^2).
+## Problem 4
+Using the accounting method, assign the lowest (integer) amortized cost possible to the enqueue operation and to the dequeue operation so that after any sequence of n1 enqueues and n2 dequeues, n1 >= n2, the amortized cost is >= the actual cost.
+Explain why this works

+One possibility is enqueue = 3 and dequeue = 1.

+Given that enqueuing x on stack A cost 1, giving a credit of 2 with item x.
+If x has to be transferred from A to B, it will cost 2 units, leaving 0 credit for x.
+Popping x from B costs 1.
+But i amortized cost to dequeue pays the 1 cost to pop from B.

+## Problem 5
+If amortized cost of each operation is constant, it will be $nO(1) = O(n)$ in total for n operations.